starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 - Modify the classes on an element: `data-class="{'font-bold': $foo}"`
 - Bind an expression to an HTML attribute: `data-bind-disabled="$foo == ''"`
 - Execute an expression on an event: `data-on-click="$get(/endpoint)"`

+# BEN!!!
+Add there are even more attributes to learn, just a few (pick data-star) :P
 - Persist all signals in local storage: `data-persist`
 - Create a computed signal: `data-computed-foo="$bar + 1"`
 - Create a reference to an element: `data-ref="alert"`